A simple recipe for vanilla flavored Greek yogurt frosting, with a low-carb no-sugar option using Swerve Confectioners.

-Thick, creamy and delicious, Greek yogurt frosting is a healthy, higher protein alternative to frostings made with butter or cream cheese (although this keto cream cheese frosting is a good choice too).
+Thick, creamy and delicious, Greek yogurt frosting is a healthy, higher protein alternative to recipes made with butter or cream cheese (although this keto cream cheese frosting is a good choice too).
 The recipe below makes about 2 cups, enough to frost 12 cupcakes.

 This is not a last-minute type of recipe, because straining the yogurt is a must in order to achieve a thick enough consistency.

-While Greek yogurt has already been strained, and is much thicker than “regular” yogurt, to use it as frosting we need to get rid of even the small amount of whey that it still contains.
-Once we do, whipping it with powdered sugar and then chilling allows it to thicken enough to be used as frosting.
+Greek yogurt has already been strained and is much thicker than “regular” yogurt.
+But to use it as frosting we need to get rid of even the small amount of whey that it still contains.
+Once we do, whipping it with powdered sugar and then chilling it allows it to thicken enough to be used as frosting.

 I’m not sure.
 It’s softer than typical buttercream or cream cheese frosting.
 But if you follow the steps below, it will hold its shape once piped onto cupcakes – and it is delicious.
 I typically make it and use it right away.
 It’s possible that it won’t hold for more than a few hours.
 But I truly don’t know.

 - 2 teaspoons pure vanilla extract